DCItd/ClientInfo/index.md

 * [Intake paperwork!](http://google.com)
 * [ROI!](http://google.com)
-  * If you would like to release infomation.
+  * If you would like information to be release.
-* EAP authorization number
-  *If you have an employee assistance program you are going through.
+* employee assistance program authorization number .

 ￼